 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-Davis (Dwayne Johnson) is a trained animal expert at a zoo, but he has a particularly special bond with an albino gorilla, named George.
-The two are able to communicate with each other through sign language, and the gorilla even has a sense of humor that he uses to tease Davis.
+Davis (Dwayne Johnson) is a trained animal expert who works at a zoo, and he has a particularly special bond with an albino gorilla, named George.
+The two are able to communicate with each other through sign language, and the gorilla even has a sense of humor, as he likes to tease Davis on occasion.
 One day, a group of astronauts are returning to earth with a mysterious substance that drastically increases the size of any animal it is exposed to, while also sending some animals on a bloodthirsty path of destruction.
 This substance is bad news, and has been exposed to a rat on the spaceship.
-In a desperate effort to save their research one, astronaut releases three capsules of the substance into earth’s atmosphere.
+After the rat got loose, one astronaut makes a desperate attempt to save their research, as they release three capsules of the substance into earth’s atmosphere, so that someone may find it and learn of the astronauts' discovery.

-Late that night, one capsule finds its way into George’s exhibit.
+One capsule finds its way into George’s exhibit.
 Curious, he examines the capsule, but inadvertently releases the substance.
-Exposed to the substance, George is discovered (the next morning) to have drastically increased in size, gotten into the grizzly bear exhibit, and killed a bear with ease.
+George is discovered the next morning, having drastically increased in size, and he got into the grizzly bear exhibit, killing a bear with ease.
 Concerned, Davis brings the scared George into the lab, learns that he is still growing, and finds out that George is not alone.
-Elsewhere, a wolf has been exposed to another capsule and is slaughtering every living thing in its path.
+Elsewhere, a wolf has been exposed to another capsule and it is slaughtering every living thing in its path.
 Davis must find a way to make sense of this situation and save his buddy George from becoming a monster of destruction without having to kill him.

 The Pros & Cons